New NewS

 Colorado Springs’ parks and open spaces are what makes this city special!
 I believe our Parks must be protected from overdevelopment and neglect.
 We need to do the following:

 Prioritize Park Maintenance: we have a $250 million maintenance backlog in our park system.
 I know that can’t be solved overnight, but we need to address it immediately.
+Increasing LART would bring in additional funding for parks and be paid for by tourists.

 Strong Neighborhoods